nicodoggie/bastion-falls/site/content/locations/moreaux-island.md

 population = "~150 (as of 1269 AI)"
 [taxonomies]
 location_type = ["island"]
-parent_locations = ["L'Illes Apgarie", "Sanery", "Apgarian Confederacy"]
+parent_location = ["L'Illes Apgarie", "Sanery", "Apgarian Confederacy"]
 +++

 An island within L'Illes Apgarie, _Moreaux Island_ was made famous by reports of